niteshbhaiya4224/movie-searching-webApp/README.md

 A web application that allows users to search for movies using the OMDB API and view them using Thymeleaf.

 ## Description
 This project is a Spring Boot web application that allows users to search for movies using the OMDB API.
 The application allows users to search for movies by title, and displays the results in a list.
-Users can also view the details of a movie by clicking on it.
+Users can also view the details of the movie like rating , genre, actor, director and many more.
 The frontend of the application is built using Thymeleaf.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.